 - What does it cost to buy and sell tracker funds?

 Often funds have an initial charge, which could be up to 5.25%.
 Many brokers, including Hargreaves Lansdown, have negotiated savings on these charges.
-In most cases, you will pay no initial charge to buy a tracker fund through the Vantage Service.
+In most cases, you will pay no initial charge to buy a tracker fund through HL.
 For some funds - primarily Vanguard's tracker funds - the fund manager has set a dilution levy which is applied when the fund is bought or sold.
 This dilution levy covers the manager's costs when placing investments and cannot be discounted.

 - What does it cost to hold tracker funds?